4d/docs/docs/WebStudio/web-studio.md

 ### Components

 This area lets you search for a component or choose one from the list.
-Once a component is on the canvas, you can :
-*	customize its look using the Styles library and the Style Panel
+Once a component is on the canvas, you can customize its look and designate the data it displays using the Styles library and the Properties Panel.
-*	assign it a data source

 ![alt-text](assets/en/web-studio/components.png)